gurkanucar/mqtt-example/readme.md

 ### How to run

-#### !
-Note that project under the construction.
-Not at all dockerized!
+#### Pay attention to the project under construction.
+Not completely dockerized!
 #### You have to install Mosquitto MQTT application, I will add it to docker asap.

 #### clone the project: https://github.com/gurkanucar/mqtt-example